 This city encourages and supports artistic design and expression on many different levels.

 The titanium-lined Guggenheim Museum Bilbao glitters in the sun, and before entering you are greeted by beautiful Puppy (by Jeff Koons) standing tall at the entrance.
 On the river side, a nine-metre-high spider (Maman by Louise Bourgeois) fascinates young and old.
 As with most museums these days, pre-purchase your tickets online to reduce your waiting time.
 Do get an audio guide, if only to listen to the first couple of sections describing the design of this amazing building.

-Locals tell me they prefer the Museo de Bellas Artes (Fine Arts Museum) to the Guggenheim.
+Locals told me they prefer the Museo de Bellas Artes (Museum of Fine Arts) to the Guggenheim.
 While the temporary exhibitions are very popular, I particularly liked the permanent collection portraying early Basque life and culture.
-Entry to the museum is free on Wednesdays, but go during siesta time (from about 1:30) to avoid the crowds.
+Entry to the museum is free on Wednesdays but go during siesta time (from about 1:30) to avoid the crowds.